bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

     add_variable(name, fetch_as=None)
         """Add a new variable to the configuration.

-        name - Complete name of the variable in the form group.name fetch_as - String representation of the type the variable should be fetched as (i.e uint8_t, float, FP16, etc)
+        name - Full name of the variable in the form group.name fetch_as - String representation of the type the variable should be fetched as (i.e uint8_t, float, FP16, etc)

-        If no fetch_as type is supplied, then the stored as type will be used (i.e the type of the fetched variable is the same as it's stored in the Crazyflie)."""
+        If no fetch_as type is supplied, then the stored type will be used (i.e the type of the fetched variable is the same as it's stored in the Crazyflie)."""